-POWERBALL --- The Powerball game is a five out of fifty-nine plus one out of thirty-nine online lottery game that pays a grand prize on an annuitized pari-mutuel basis or as a cash lump sum payment and all other prizes on a fixed basis.
+POWERBALL --- The Powerball game is a five out of sixty-nine plus one out of twenty-six terminal lottery game that pays a grand prize on an annuitized pari-mutuel basis or as a cash lump sum payment and all other prizes on a fixed basis.
 All annuitized prizes are paid in thirty annual graduated installments.
 The Powerball game is sponsored by the Multi-State Lottery Association (MUSL), a conglomerate of thirty-five (35) states, a Non-MUSL Group which consists of ten (10) states, the District of Columbia and the Virgin Islands.
 The jurisdictions combine resources and sales to offer larger jackpots.
 Party lotteries pool their sales and other resources, but otherwise account for operations separately.
-The latest prize structure matrix change to the game was January 4, 2009.
+The latest prize structure matrix change to the game was October 4, 2015.

-Powerball sales totaled \$11,027 in 2015 representing an \$823 or 6.95% decrease from the \$11,850 generated in 2014.
-The decrease in ticket sales can be attributed to the lack of higher jackpots which decreased player participation and sales volume.
+Powerball sales totaled \$16,442 in 2016 representing a \$5,415 or 49.11% increase over the \$11,027 generated in 2015.
+The increase in ticket sales can be attributed to the \$1.6 billion jackpot in February 2016 which increased player participation and sales volume.
 Powerball sales are jackpot driven and high jackpots impact sales levels.
-Prizes amounted to \$5,247 in 2015 representing a \$401 or 7.10% decrease from the \$5,648 expensed in 2014.
+Prizes amounted to \$7,824 in 2016 representing a \$2,577 or 49.11% increase over the \$5,247 expensed in 2015.
 Powerball prizes are expensed at the rate of 50.0% of sales intake offset by lapsed prizes.
-Prize expense decreased due to lower sales intake in 2015.
-The \$3,381 decrease in transfer to the District's General Fund to \$3,574 from the \$6,955 transferred in 2014 is due to the allocation of the transfer being based on the gaming revenues that decreased in 2015.
+Prize expense increased due to higher sales intake as a result of the \$1.6 billion jackpot in 2016.
+The \$1,759 increase in transfer to the District's General Fund to \$5,333 from the \$3,574 transferred in 2015 is due to the allocation of the transfer being based on the gaming revenues that increased in 2016.

-Powerball sales totaled \$11,850 in 2014 representing an \$8,742 or 42.45% decrease below the \$20,592 generated in 2013.
+Powerball sales totaled \$11,027 in 2015, representing an \$823 or 6.95% decrease below the \$11,850 generated in 2014.
 The Multi-State Lottery Association and Mega Millions conglomerates agreed to allow respective member states to cross sell tickets in January 2010.
 The reduction in ticket sales can be attributed to the lack of higher jackpots that decreased player participation and sales volume.
 Powerball sales are jackpot driven and high jackpots impact sales levels.
-Prizes amounted to \$5,648 in 2014 representing a \$2,663 or 32.04% decrease over the \$8,311 expensed in 2013.
-Prize expense decreased due to lower sales intake in 2014 and was reduced by lapsed prizes.
-The decrease in ticket sales, plus the decrease in prizes and operating costs accounts for the \$1,569 increase in transfer to the District's General Fund to \$6,955 from the \$5,386 transferred in 2013.
+Prizes amounted to \$5,247 in 2015, representing a \$401 or 7.10% decrease from the \$5,648 expensed in 2014.
+Prize expense decreased due to lower sales intake in 2015 and was reduced by lapsed prizes.
+The decrease in ticket sales, and the allocation of transfer based on gaming revenue percentage accounts for the \$3,381 decrease in transfers to the District's General Fund to \$3,574 from the \$6,955 transferred in 2014.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) SEPTEMBER 30, 2016 and 2015

-MEGA MILLIONS --- The Mega Millions game is a five out of seventy-five plus one out of fifteen online lottery game that pays a grand prize or a cash lump sum payment and all other prizes on a fixed basis.
+MEGA MILLIONS --- The Mega Millions game is a five out of seventy-five plus one out of fifteen terminal lottery game that pays a grand prize or a cash lump sum payment and all other prizes on a fixed basis.
 All annuity prizes are paid in twenty-six annual installments.
 Some states offer a megaplier feature to increase non-jackpot prizes by 2, 3, or 4 times.
 The Mega Millions game is sponsored by the Mega Millions Group, a conglomerate of twelve states, and participating MUSL members that combine resources and sales to offer larger jackpots.
 All Mega Millions transactions of the Lottery are handled through the Multi-State Lottery Association.
 Party lotteries pool their sales and other resources, but otherwise account for operations separately.
-The Lottery began selling Mega Millions tickets effective January 31, 2010.